Skip to main content

 See exactly how much you take home on every Flipkart sale

-This calculator nails every component from your real data.
-Pick your product category from a 20+-option dropdown sourced directly from Flipkart's rate card (or override with your exact rate from Seller Hub).
-Pick your seller tier — Bronze, Silver, or Gold — to get the correct fixed fee.
-Enter weight and zone to look up the right shipping band.
-Slide your COD share to model your real prepaid-vs-COD mix.
-Add your product cost and the tool shows your net profit, margin, and take-home percentage in seconds.
+Real data, every component.
+Pick your category from a 20+-option dropdown (or override with your exact rate from Seller Hub).
+Pick your seller tier for the correct fixed fee.
+Enter weight and zone for the shipping band.
+Slide your COD share.
+Add product cost and the tool shows net profit, margin, and take-home instantly.

 How it works